JorgeMuehlebach/Deep_Learning_For_Robot_Navigation/README.md

 ```
 ensure that the task number is the same for both training and running

-# Changing the algorithm to DQN and GAIL
+# Changing the algorithm to DQN and PPO
 By default it uses PPO to solve the tasks.
 To change the algorithm to DQN just open both the TrainHuskyRL.py and the Running_A_Saved_Model.py and change the parameters that are being passed into the main methods.
  To use GAIL run the following command:
  ```